 On the side, I enjoy hacking on elisp and guile.
-I am a GNU maintainer, webmaster, and Savannah hacker.
-I am also a free software activist, and an associate member of the Free Software Foundation.
-I'm the chief organizer of the EmacsConf conference, and the co-host of the Emacs.el podcast with Daniel Gopar.
-I am also a member of the Systems Committee of the Computer Science Club of the University of Waterloo, and an intern with the FSF tech team starting in spring 2020.
+I'm a GNU maintainer, webmaster, and Savannah hacker; and an associate member of the Free Software Foundation (FSF).
+I'm currently the chief organizer of the EmacsConf conference, and the co-host of the Emacs.el podcast with Daniel Gopar.
+I am also a member of the Systems Committee of the Computer Science Club of the University of Waterloo.

 |Internship with the FSF tech team (intro)||May 29, 2020|

 |How I do my Computing||September 14, 2019|

 |Arch GNU/Linux on MacBook Air 2013||November 1, 2016|